Check out the comparison and reviews for the Rocky S2V vs Danner TFX boots and you decide which one is best.

-Rocky S2V Review by Tanner:
+Rocky S2V Review

 I am an active duty U.S. Army service member.
 Having used numerous types of boots from the ever popular Danners, to the less commonly seen Nikes.
 Having a good set of boots is a top priority for all service members.
-Being able to ruck march for long periods of time with large amounts of wieght is an essential ability in my line of work.
+Being able to ruck march for long periods of time with large amounts of weight is an essential ability in my line of work.

-have really set the standard in terms of comfort, durability, breathability, and grip.
+Of all the boots I have owned, the Rocky S2v Boot have really set the standard in terms of comfort, durability, breathability, and grip.
 From Germany to Camp McKall special forces selection assesment training, to Afghanistan these boots have held up through every condition.

-Video – Danner Rivot TFX® Hot Military Boot Review
+Danner Rivot TFX Hot Military Boot Review

 I have tried many boots, and am writing this review so that readers can get a good idea of what the Danner Desert TFX G3 Boot is all about.I have used/own the following boots: issue Alama’s, issue Bates, Danner Desert Acadia’s, Danner Roughout TFX, Garmont T-8, Nike SFB, Lowa Desert Elite, Lowa Uplander Desert, OTB 8″ Bushmaster, and the Rocky S2V’s.
 I also don’t just walk around the street or go to the range and get them muddy.
 I’ve done climbs of over 6000 vertical feet in rough terrain, including snow, ice, mud, scree, rock, dirt, etc.